mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

 **Frequency**: Only one snackbar may be displayed at a time.
-To display more than one snackbars, go to [multiple snackbars](/components/multiple-snackbars/) section.
+To display more than one snackbar, go to the [Multiple Snackbars](/components/multiple-snackbars/) page.

 ## Simple snackbars